-Every day our body is hard at work, sending valuable nutrients to aid in the ever ongoing process of cell renewal so that both mind and body function at peak efficiency.
-Although a rich and varied diet should always be the main source of this important vitamins and minerals, can top up levels with IV Vitamin Therapy or a Vitamin Injection – particularly during times of stress or strenuous physical activity.
+Every day our body is hard at work, sending valuable nutrients to aid in the ongoing process of cell renewal so that both mind and body function at peak efficiency.
+Although a rich and varied diet should always be the main source of these important vitamins and minerals, can top up levels with IV Vitamin Therapy or a Vitamin Injection – particularly during times of stress or strenuous physical activity.
 Here’s a list of the different vitamins and minerals that we provide at IV Boost UK, whether that be in an IV cocktail or in an individual high dose vitamin shot.

-Our bodies run on protein made up of amino acids; from the production of blood, tissue, muscle, collagen, hormones, enzymes, antibodies and the chemical messages constantly being sent round the body.
+Our bodies run on protein made up of amino acids; from the production of blood, tissue, muscle, collagen, hormones, enzymes, antibodies and the chemical messages constantly being sent around the body.
 There have been 24 main amino acids identified that, in combination, make up tens of thousands of proteins.
 Some of the most important – arginine, carnitine, cysteine and taurine – have been included in this glossary.

 An important amino acid that can be produced naturally by the body, but often needs supplementation from diet or intravenous therapy.
 It performs many vital functions in the body including boosting the immune system, promoting healthy skin, nails and hair with the production of collagen and minimising stress.

-Calcium is everywhere in the body, doing invaluable work keeping the body in optimum condition.
+Calcium is everywhere in the body, doing invaluable work keeping it in optimum condition.
 It is required for strong bones and teeth, necessary for the blood clotting function and helps to keep your heart healthy.
 If deficient in calcium from diet, the body takes what it needs from your bone reserves which can lead to serious health problems.
 Calcium works closely with magnesium as they balance each other out and both are necessary for good health.
 Your IV Boost UK practitioner will assess whether you have a deficiency in both or either of these nutrients.

 Not technically an amino acid but made up from two essential amino acids, carnitine is mainly found in red meat so vegetarians often suffer from a carnitine deficiency.
 Stress, over-exercising, being overweight and certain malabsorption conditions can also lead to lowered levels of carnitine.
 Among other functions, carnitine is invaluable for energy production.
 Other benefits of carnitine include maintaining the immune system and improving the condition of your skin.